Navigation auf uzh.ch

 • data relating to social assistance measures

 Just like any other data, personal and sensitive data can be stored, (collaboratively) edited and shared.
-In contrast to non-personal data, additional security measures need to be taken:
+Which aspects need to be considered depends on the stage of the research process.

 Anonymize and Pseudonymize Data